1958 Miles: The sextet

 Following the Milestones sessions, Davis made significant personnel changes.
 By the time Coltrane had returned from Thelonious Monk's quartet to Davis's sextet, pianist Red Garland and drummer Philly Joe Jones were replaced by Bill Evans and Jimmy Cobb.
 Problems with money, tardiness, attitude and heroin preceding the Milestones sessions troubled Garland and Jones.
 During one of these sessions, an incident occurred between Davis and Garland when he was playing piano on the song "Sid's Ahead".
 Apparently, Davis leaned over his pianist's shoulder, commenting on his piano playing.
-What was said by Davis is still unknown, but it was enough to make Garland leave the studio, leaving Davis to play piano on the track and straining the friendship between the two musicians.
+What was said by Davis is unknown, but it made Garland leave the studio for good, with Davis then playing piano on the track, and straining the friendship between the two musicians.

-Evans was subsequently hired by Davis for his rich precision and ability to understate the piano's solo voice.
-While Davis was fascinated and taken with the new sound Evans brought and the challenges it inspired, the remainder of the band, including Julian "Cannonball" Adderley, preferred Garland's harder, more rhythmic sound.
+Recommended by Russell Bill Evans was subsequently hired by Davis for his rich precision and ability to understate the piano's solo voice.
+While Davis was fascinated and taken with the new sound Evans brought and the challenges it inspired, the remainder of the band, including Cannonball Adderley, preferred Garland's harder, more rhythmic sound.
 In a 1960 column for Down Beat, Adderley elaborated on his initial reaction to the change, stating "Especially when he started to use Bill Evans, Miles changed his style from very hard to a softer approach.
 Bill was brilliant in other areas, but he couldn't make the real things come off."
 Despite his preference for a harder piano style, Adderley opened up to the new sound.
-He later used Bill Evans on a July 1958 session for his Portrait of Cannonball LP.
+He later used Bill Evans on a July 1958 session for his record Portrait of Cannonball.
 Evans' unique piano sound and Davis' experiments with modal jazz would culminate on the 58 Sessions.
 Documented in a studio session from May 1958 at Columbia's 30th Street Studio and a live gig at the Plaza Hotel's Persian Room in September of that same year, these sessions marked the advent of Davis' new sextet, during what had already become a pivotal year for Davis.